-If you are employed, eligible for Supplemental Security Income (SSI), and have Medicaid for your health insurance, a special provision known as Section 1619(b) allows you to work and to keep Medicaid coverage.
+If you are employed, eligible for Supplemental Security Income (SSI), and have Medicaid for your health insurance, a special provision known as Section 1619(b) allows you to work and keep Medicaid coverage.
 You can continue to be eligible for Medicaid coverage until your gross annual income meets a certain amount, which is set annually by Social Security.

-(For the current income threshold, refer to Social Security's Programs Operation Manual: SI 02302.200 Charted Threshold Amounts.)
+For the current income threshold, refer to Programs Operation Manual System (POMS) - Threshold Amounts